tapis-project/documentation/source/technical/jobs.rst

 There are two relevant attributes in an Application definition, *dtnSystemInputDir* and *dtnSystemOutputDir*.
 By default, these are set to the special value *!tapis_not_set*.
 This value indicates that, by default, a DTN system will not be used for file inputs or archive outputs.
-In order to trigger, by default, the use of a DTN during either file input staging or archive output, these values must be set as follows:
+In order to trigger the use of a DTN during either file input staging or archive output, these values must be set:

 *dtnSystemInputDir*
   Directory relative to *rootDir* to which input files will be transferred prior to launching the application.